-Trump to visit US-Mexico border amid shutdown stalemate
+Trump to make prime-time address, visit US-Mexico border amid shutdown stalemate

-WASHINGTON – President Donald Trump will travel to the U.S. border with Mexico on Thursday, the White House announced Monday.
+Trump announced the news of his presidential address in a Monday tweet.

-The visit comes amid the continuing partial government shutdown and the president’s insistence that any funding bill to reopen federal agencies include $5.7 billion for his border wall.
+“I am pleased to inform you that I will Address the Nation on the Humanitarian and National Security crisis on our Southern Border,” he said.
+“Tuesday night at 9:00 P.M.
+Eastern.”

-White House press secretary Sarah Sanders announced the planned visit in a tweet Monday.
+Earlier Monday, White House press secretary Sarah Sanders announced that Trump will travel to the U.S. border with Mexico on Thursday.

 “President @realDonaldTrump will travel to the Southern border on Thursday to meet with those on the frontlines of the national security and humanitarian crisis,” she said.
 “More details will be announced soon.”